bugfactory/posts/docker-for-beginners/docker-for-beginners-en.md

 this technology is increasing and every day new companies are embrancing it.
 Docker became almost a required knowledge for developers and sysadmins.

-Thinking about it, we want to create a sequence of posts about it and try to cover this subject in the best way possible.
-In this first post we want to clarify the basic questions, showing the main concepts, how to install and administrate a docker environment.
+Thinking about it, we want to create a sequence of posts to try to cover the subject in the best way.
+In this first post we want to answer the basic questions, showing the main concepts, how to install and administrate a docker environment.

+I hope you enjoy the content of this post and if you have questions, sugestions or complains, just leave a comment and we’ll try to answer as soon as possible.